-Cash equivalents arise when companies place their cash in very short-term financial instruments that are deemed to be highly secure and will convert back into cash within 90 days (e.g., short-term government-issued treasury bills).
+Cash equivalents arise when companies place their cash in very shortterm financial instruments that are deemed to be highly secure and will convert back into cash within 90 days (e.g., short-term government-issued treasury bills).
 These financial instruments are usually very marketable in the event the company has an immediate need for cash.

-To account for the presence and movements of cash on hand a company uses a synthetic account 30 - "Cash on hand", which has the

-"Cash in foreign currency."
+To account for the presence and movements of cash on hand a company uses a synthetic account 30 - "Cash on hand", which has the following sub-accounts: 301 - "Cash in the national currency" and 302 - "Cash in foreign currency."
 Cash disbursements are recorded on the credit of account 30, and reflected in the Journal 1 (Section 1).
 Turnover on the debit of the account is written in different Journals and, moreover, are controlled by Register 1.1.